 Do You Need to Reserve?
 Yes.
 There are no stand-by or walk-up permits available.

 What: This super-popular lake near Whistler has a backcountry campground next to a glacier lake.
-It’s a short 5.5km hike from the trailhead, so it’s one of the easier backpacking destinations close to Vancouver.
-For more info on the trail, check out the BC parks website or my book, Backpacking in Southwestern British Columbia.
+It’s a short 5.5km hike from the trailhead, so it’s one of the best easy backpacking destinations close to Vancouver.
+For more info on the trail, check out my Joffre Lakes hiking guide or my book, Backpacking in Southwestern British Columbia.

-When to Reserve: Two months before the first day of your trip.
-(Historically, you could reserve up to 4 months before your trip.)
+When to Reserve: Starting at 7 am PT four months before the first day of your trip.

 Where to Reserve: Online via BC Parks Reservation Service or via phone at 1 800 689-9025 or 1 519 826-6850.